 Long subdomain detection, anomalous TXT record query volume analysis, and response payload size monitoring.
 Identifies covert channels using DNS as a data transport mechanism to bypass traditional network controls.

-Volume spike detection, novel domain cluster identification, and query pattern deviation scoring — all measured against the specific client's established normal, not a fleet-wide average.
-No false positives from legitimately high-volume clients.
+Volume spike detection, novel domain cluster identification, and query pattern deviation scoring — all measured against the specific client's established normal.
+When a deviation triggers, the incident record contains the exact device identity.
+No fleet-wide averaging hides the signal, and no manual correlation is needed to find the affected endpoint.

 When any detection exceeds threshold, RoCi immediately pushes a block rule to Nantevo's threat intelligence API.
 The rule propagates to the synchronous feed lookup used by all active clients — turning a detection into a cross-platform block in seconds.

-Two years of production DNS telemetry from real clients across real networks — mobile connections, satellite internet, hotel WiFi, coffee shops, data centers — is an unusually rich and varied dataset for a threat intelligence model.
-RoCi knows what normal looks like across a wide range of network conditions because she has seen it.
+Two and a half years of production DNS telemetry from real clients across real networks — mobile connections, satellite internet, hotel WiFi, coffee shops, data centers — is an unusually rich and varied dataset for a threat intelligence model.
+RoCi knows what normal looks like across a wide range of network conditions because it has seen all of them.
+That production dataset was the subject of the founder's MS Cybersecurity capstone, validated against NIST SP 800-81r3.

 "RoCi doesn't look for threats.
-She looks for things that don't look like everything else she's seen before."
+It looks for things that don't look like everything else it has seen before."

-The first version of RoCi was a Raspberry Pi mounted in the van's dashboard — monitoring DNS traffic across mobile networks, satellite connections, and public WiFi during a two-year nomadic journey across the US.
+The first version of RoCi was a Raspberry Pi mounted in the van's dashboard — monitoring DNS traffic across mobile networks, satellite connections, and public WiFi during a nomadic journey across the US.
+Every query logged became part of the dataset.

 Continuous collection of DNS query metadata across real networks and real clients.
-Not a synthetic dataset or a lab environment — actual traffic from production deployments across a wide range of network conditions and use patterns.
+Not a synthetic dataset or a lab environment — actual traffic from production deployments across a wide range of network conditions, device types, and use patterns.

 The intelligence model built on van-era telemetry is integrated into Nantevo's asynchronous analysis pipeline.
 Per-client behavioral baselines, DGA scoring, and the detection-to-remediation loop become production capabilities.

-Each incident confirmed by an analyst, each rule update pushed, each false positive corrected refines RoCi's model.
+Each incident confirmed, each rule update pushed, each false positive corrected refines RoCi's model.
 The platform's telemetry is the training data.
-Every client enrolled extends the dataset.
+Every client enrolled extends the dataset further.

 Demo includes the full detection pipeline — from enrollment through behavioral baseline establishment to a live anomaly scenario.